Justin Levinson

-Justin Levinson is a singer/songwriter from Vermont.
+Justin Levinson is an American singer-songwriter from Vermont.

 Music career

-The son of singer/songwriter Bob Levinson, Justin Levinson grew up in Vergennes, VT.
+The son of singer-songwriter Bob Levinson, Justin Levinson grew up in Vergennes.
 In high school, he was introduced to Lester Bowie and Fontella Bass, who were traveling on a grant to bring jazz to rural areas.
 He attended Berklee College of Music in Boston, accepted in part due to a letter of recommendation from Bowie.
 He started out studying jazz trumpet, before switching to and getting his degree in songwriting.

 On his earlier releases, Levinson's sound has drawn many comparisons to Ben Folds.

 1175 Boylston

 Levinson released his first album, 1175 Boylston, in 2006, while a student at Berklee.
 On the album (which was named after Levinson's address at the time), he supplied the vocals and played piano, trumpet and trombone while his father played guitar, bass and drums on some tracks, with fellow Berklee student Adam Popick supplying the remaining instruments.
 The single "City With Two Streetlights" spent eight weeks on the CMJ Top 25 charts.
 Faculty members of the Berklee songwriting department also voted the album's opening track “Sunny Day” the best song of the year.
 Following the album's release, Levinson played the 2006 International Pop Overthrow Festival, and was named Best Male Artist at The 4th Annual IAMA (International Acoustic Music Awards).